-After graduating from law school, Lovita was a law clerk for the Honorable Richard L. Williams in the Eastern District of Virginia, Richmond Division.
+While in law school, Lovita was a member of the Moot Court Board and a founding member of the Duke Journal of Gender Law & Policy.
+After graduation, she clerked for the Honorable Richard L. Williams in the Eastern District of Virginia, Richmond Division.

 - J.D., Duke University School of Law